XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_func.rst

 The function **sim_data_func** outputs a dictionary including response variable y, scalar variable z and sequence (genotypes) data X.

-- **x**: a matrix representing the sequence data, with the number of rows equal to the number of samples.
+- **X**: a matrix representing the sequence data, with the number of rows equal to the number of samples.

 - **y**: an array representing the response variables.

-- **z**: a matrix representing the scalar covariates, with the number of rows equal to the number of samples.
+- **Z**: a matrix representing the scalar covariates, with the number of rows equal to the number of samples.

 - **location**: a list defining the sampling sites of the sequence (genotypes) data.